Site icon Outdoor Gearzine

 Overall ranking 1st place 2nd place 3rd place 3rd place 5th place

-item THE NORTH FACE Chugachi 45
+item THE NORTH FACE Chugach 45

 Osprey Camber 42

-GREGORY Targie 32
+GREGORY Targhee 32

 Thule Upslope 35L

-deuter FREERIDER PRO 30
+Deuter FREERIDER PRO 30

 Overall score